hmcts/fact-api/README.md

 ```

 Run the distribution (created in `build/install/fact-api` directory)
-by executing the following command:
+by executing the following command.

 ```bash
   docker-compose up